niravcodes/niravcodes.github.io/_drafts/on-the-nepali-language-and-unicode-1.md

 It's as they say, “whoever controls the media controls the mind”.
 And the media of the 21st century, the internet, is so desperately out of Nepali's hands that, not only do we read the news, articles, the weather, and novels in English, but we go on to caption our photos of warm, intimate moments in English.
 Our pop culture is stuffed full of references to Hindi media.
 My little brother, who is not even 10, will sniff my phone from a mile away and hide out in some corner to watch Motu Patlu on YouTube.
 He might not be as fluent in Hindi as he is in Nepali.
 But in his little world, Hindi is the language that superheroes speak.
 And Nepali?
 Only his annoying brother.

 I'm not saying that I'm any better.
-If anything, I'm worse.
+If anything, I'm far worse.
 I'm one of those people who, after being told a phone number, says, "Okay, repeat that.
 But in English".
 Ask me to translate this very post to Nepali and watch how fast I run away.
 My friends are, frankly, no better.

 The problems are much worse for other languages of Nepal.
 The Newari Language is listed by UNESCO as being “definitely endangered”.
 The Kusunda language has speakers in single digit numbers, which is particularly unfortunate because Kusunda happens to be a language isolate, so once it’s gone, we’ll lose any chance of accurately reconstructing it.
 Half of the 123 languages of Nepal are endangered.

-From this point onwards, I will talk about Unicode for Nepali language in hopes that I can encourage more people to adopt it (I’m already working on a simple bilingual blog format at [Nirav.dev](https://nirav.dev/)).
+In this post, I will talk about Unicode for Nepali language in hopes that I can shed some technical light on Unicode in Nepali context for the uninitiated.

 # Some background